What is a structured settlement?

 What is a factoring transaction or the secondary market?

 Edward Stone Law is familiar with all aspects of the structured settlement industry.
-Please do not hesitate to contact us if we can be of assistance with respect to your structured settlement issues, email us at email@example.com or call us at (203) 504-8425.
+Please do not hesitate to contact us if we can be of assistance with respect to your structured settlement issues.
+You can reach us by email at email@example.com or call us at (203) 504-8425.